 “It’s Your Doodie!” is an awareness campaign promoting the proper management of pet waste which is being conducted region wide.
 For more information, visit the Rappahannock-Rapidan Regional Commission website.

-To learn more about TMDL efforts in Fauquier County, contact Kris Jarvis with the John Marshall Soil & Water Conservation District at 540-316-6525.
+To learn more about TMDL efforts in Fauquier County, contact John Prizzi with the John Marshall Soil & Water Conservation District at 540-316-6525.